 Learning about the major types of back pain can be helpful for people with back pain who are considering their treatment options.
 The medical community typically places back pain in one of the following categories:

 The type of pain most people know best is called nociceptive pain.
 Our body has sensors, called nociceptors, which spot potentially harmful stimuli.
 These receptors alert us to an injury to a muscle, soft tissue (ligaments, tendons), bones, joints, or skin (or other organs).
 Pain signals are then relayed to the brain and the central nervous system, resulting in a feeling of pain.
 Nociceptive pain is also called somatic pain.

 Nociceptive pain is often described as a deep aching, throbbing, gnawing, or soreness.
 Common examples of nociceptive pain related to back pain include pain after trauma, such as back pain after a car accident or a fall; pain after back surgery; and arthritis pain.
 Nociceptive pain is usually localized and eases as the injury heals.

 In This Article:

-- Chronic pain - In chronic pain, the pain does not have the same meaning as with acute pain - it does not serve a protective or other biological function.
-Rather, the nerves continue to send pain messages to the brain even though there is no continuing tissue damage.
+- Chronic pain does not serve a protective or other helpful biological function.
+Instead, the nerves continue to send pain messages after the earlier tissue damage has healed.
+Neuropathy is a type of chronic pain.